FelixLeHub/Felix-s-Portfolio/README.md

 Finalizing the dashboard revealed that only one project within the HR department is in the red by -$25,000.
 It is expected that all other projects' budgets will be in the clear with just a year's department budget.
 Recommendation:
 - Fund Reallocation: Although the HR department project is expected to go over budget, other departments are expected to have remaining capital after their project that can be redistributed to assist the HR department.
-- Re-evaluate project scope: Determine if there were features that the project can cut back on to remain within the department yearly budget, or if the project schedule could be delayed to the following year to raise more capital for the project.
+- Re-evaluate project scope: Determine if there were features that the project can cut back on to remain within the department's yearly budget, or if the project schedule could be delayed to the following year to raise more capital for the project.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------